-Method/Assumption Actuarial valuation date June 30, 2019 Actuarial cost method Entry age, level percentage of salary Salary increases Wage inflation rate of 2.7% plus merit component Discount rate 3.50% Health care cost trend rates 5.79% for 2020/2021 and 7.25% for 2021/2022 graded down to 4.50% over 11 years Contribution trend rates Same as health care cost trend rates Mortality rates Pre-Retirement RP-2014 Employee mortality table projected generationally from 2014 in accordance with Ultimate MP 2017 scales Retirees Healthy 2019 State of Arizona mortality table projected generationally from 2017 in accordance with Ultimate MP 2017 scales Disabled RP-2014 Disabled retiree mortality table projected generationally from 2014 in accordance with Ultimate MP 2017 scales
+Method/Assumption Actuarial valuation date June 30, 2020 Actuarial cost method Entry age, level percentage of salary Discount rate 2.21% (based on the Bond Buyer 20-Bond GO index as of 6/25/2020) Salary increases Wage inflation rate of 2.70% Payroll growth rate 2.50% Health care cost trend rates 5.79% for 2020/2021, 2.96% for 2021/2022, and 7.00% for 2022/2023 graded down to 4.50% over 10 years Contribution trend rates Same as health care cost trend rates Mortality rates Pre-Retirement RP-2014 Headcount-weighted employee mortality table projected generationally from 2014 in accordance with Ultimate MP 2017 scales Retirees - Healthy 2017 State Retirees of Arizona mortality table projected • generationally from 2017 in accordance with Ultimate MP 2017 scales Disabled RP-2014 Headcount-weighted disabled retiree mortality table projected generationally from 2014 in accordance with Ultimate MP 2017 scales

 Benefit projections assume the specified premium amount will follow the current practice of being paid for entirely by the retiree or on behalf of the retiree.
 The specified premium amounts are projected to increase at the contribution trend rates noted above.
-Actuarial assumptions used in the June 30, 2019, valuation were based on the results of an actuarial experience study for the 5-year period ended June 30, 2016, and effective as of June 30, 2017.
+Actuarial assumptions used in the June 30, 2020, valuation were based on the results of an actuarial experience study for the 5-year period ended June 30, 2016, and effective as of June 30, 2017